 Seattle U will use information from Safe Start Health Check to provide health guidance and quarantine information to anyone with symptoms or who may have had an exposure to COVID-19.

 Surveillance testing refers to regular testing for individuals who are not experiencing any COVID-19 symptoms.
 Beginning as early as September, faculty and staff who are not fully vaccinated or who do not disclose their vaccination status may be required to submit to COVID-19 surveillance testing and/or other additional requirements aimed at keeping our community safe.
-Surveillance testing will not be required for faculty and staff who are fully vaccinated.

 Yes.
 Due to the severe health risks associated with COVID-19 and the fact that reinfection with COVID-19 is possible, people are advised to get a COVID-19 vaccine even if they have already been sick with COVID-19.
 At this time, experts do not know how long someone is protected from getting sick again after recovering from COVID-19.
 The immunity someone gains from having an infection, called natural immunity, varies from person to person, and the evidence suggests natural immunity may not last long in some people.

 The university is requiring all faculty and staff, as well as students, to be fully vaccinated against COVID-19.
-If an individual is not vaccinated, they may be required to participate in weekly COVID-19 surveillance testing, complete the daily Safe Start Health Check, and follow other public health guidelines, including wearing a face covering indoors.
+If an individual is not vaccinated, they may be required to participate in weekly COVID-19 surveillance testing, complete the daily Safe Start Health Check and follow other public health guidelines, including wearing a face covering indoors.

 Yes.
 You must continue to stay home if you are sick, have COVID-19 symptoms, or if you test positive for COVID-19.
 Notify firstname.lastname@example.org if you test positive for COVID-19 or have a close contact with an individual who tested positive.
 This requirement applies even if you are fully vaccinated.

-Seattle U is committed to the responsible stewardship of the personal information collected.
+Seattle University is committed to the responsible stewardship of the personal information collected.
 This information will be maintained securely, with access limited to individuals engaged in COVID-19 related health and safety functions for SU, all on a need-to-know basis.
 The information received in the COVID-19 vaccine registration is private.
 These records are maintained separately from other employment records, except when the records relate to non-compliance by faculty or staff; in that event, the record may be maintained in corrective action or disciplinary records.
 The university may use COVID-19 vaccination information in the following ways: